tallforasmurf/CoBro/README.md

 <del>The browser pane is a QWebView widget, a fully functional
 browser based on WebKit.
-When the app starts up, a welcome message with how-to-use text is displayed.
+When the app starts up, a welcome message with how-to-use text is displayed.</del>

-The QWebview is configured to disable java but to permit javascript and plug-ins, because some comics require scripts and Flash.
+<del>The QWebview is configured to disable java
+but to permit javascript and plug-ins, because some comics require scripts and Flash.</del>

-When the user clicks on a comic name in the list, the contents read from its URL are passed to the QWebView for rendering.
+<del>When the user clicks on a comic name in the list,
+the contents read from its URL are passed to the QWebView for rendering.
-If there was an error reading the comic, an explanatory error message is displayed instead.
+If there was an error reading the comic, an explanatory error message is displayed instead.</del>

-Rendering may take time if the comic links to numerous ads and images, so a progress bar is displayed.
+<del>Rendering may take time if the comic links to numerous ads and images,
+so a progress bar is displayed.</del>

-The following keystrokes are implemented:
+<del>The following keystrokes are implemented:</del>

-* Browser "back" on ctl/cmd-left, ctl/cmd-b, ctl/cmd-[
+<del>* Browser "back" on ctl/cmd-left, ctl/cmd-b, ctl/cmd-[</del>

-* Browser "forward" on ctl/cmd-right, ctl/cmd-]
+<del>* Browser "forward" on ctl/cmd-right, ctl/cmd-]</del>

-* Font size zoom on ctl/cmd-plus, ctl/cmd-minus
+<del>* Font size zoom on ctl/cmd-plus, ctl/cmd-minus</del>

-* Copy selected text to clipboard on ctl/cmd-c
+<del>* Copy selected text to clipboard on ctl/cmd-c</del>

-Using a "back" key from the first page of a comic brings back the display of the welcome message.
+<del>Using a "back" key from the first page of a comic brings back
+the display of the welcome message.</del>

-The user can ctl/cmd-click on any link to bring up a context menu with the options "Copy link to clipboard" and "Open link in default browser".
+<del>The user can ctl/cmd-click on any link to bring up a context menu
+with the options "Copy link to clipboard" and "Open link in default browser".
 This allows an easy escape for example to bring up the Archives or About link of a comic